Jurassic Park (film score): Themes

 Two major melodic ideas can be heard in this score.

-The first motif, which is heard most frequently, is known simply as "Theme from Jurassic Park", and is introduced when the visitors first see the Brachiosaurus.
-It features, "gentle religioso cantilena lines", which Williams declared was an attempt, "to capture the awesome beauty and sublimity of the dinosaurs in nature".
+The first motif, which is heard most frequently, is known simply as "Theme from Jurassic Park" and is introduced when the visitors first see the Brachiosaurus.
+This is what Williams chose to be the theme of the park itself and features "gentle religioso cantilena lines", which Williams declared was an attempt, "to capture the awesome beauty and sublimity of the dinosaurs in nature".
 This theme is widely regarded as one of John Williams' greatest.
 There are a couple different variants of "Theme from Jurassic Park".
 One is an extended version, heard in "Welcome to Jurassic Park".
 The second is a shorter, more tender version heard in various parts of the film.
 It revolves around a softer version of the theme's climax.
 This softer version was slightly modified and used for the track "A Tree for My Bed".

 Another theme, "Journey to the Island", takes the form of a noble fanfare.
 It is first heard as the helicopter approaches Isla Nublar.
 The composer described it as an, "adventure theme, high-spirited and brassy, thrilling and upbeat musically".
 The original version of "Journey to the Island" also consists of "Theme from Jurassic Park".
 Variations of "Theme from Jurassic Park" and "Journey to the Island" are used for the score's quieter, more tender moments, typically with woodwinds, horns, or keyboards.
 Williams stated that these leitmotifs were reused in order to make the pieces become an overarching theme for the park itself, "which could be used in several different places, and when orchestrated differently, could convey the beauty of what they were seeing at first".

 A third theme was also composed and is very different from the main two.
 Comprising four menacing notes, it is heard frequently in scenes involving the threat of the carnivorous dinosaurs—the raptors in particular.
 The cue "Into the Kitchen" (entitled "The Raptor Attack" on the original soundtrack) explores this motif extensively.
 The motif drew inspiration from Williams' previous suspense music, such as the shark motif from Jaws, and utilized "wild orchestral and choral things; the idea was to shake the floor and scare everybody".
 This theme also features the ending of "Journey to the Island" as its finale.
 Williams described it as, "operatic in a dramatic way", and an opportunity for him to emphasize the, "swashbuckling aspects of the orchestra".